Scimonster/js-xlsx-plus/README.md

 #### `constructor(data, name, workbook)`

-Accepts data either as an XLSX-style object (with a `!ref` property), or an array of arrays.
+Accepts data as an XLSX-style object (with a `!ref` property), an array of arrays, or an array of objects.

 #### `getCell(address)`